git @ Cat's Eye Technologies tagfarm / master README.md

 ### `repair`

-the media tree, tagfarm can repair the broken links with the command
+keep their filenames unchanged, tagfarm can repair the broken links with the command

 tagfarm repair